Coral Mobile App – Get a £20 free bet

 2. Android users can download the following APK file:

 To download an Android APK for betting with Coral, click or tap below to install.
-As you can’t get the Coral mobile APK on Google Play, we recommend access via thee BookieBoost app which can be downloaded here:
+As you can’t get the Coral mobile APK on Google Play, we recommend access via the free BookieBoost app which can be downloaded here:

 for Apple or Android users, install the recommended BookieBoost app which gives you direct access to Coral and a host of free extras